 - 3. Do policies provide for division of the duties involved in billing and the collection of rental payments? - 4.
 Are the lease agreements subject to the same direct verification program applied to other bank assets and liabilities? - 5.
-Are credit checks performed on potential lessees - 6.
+Are credit checks performed on potential lessees? - 6.
 Do policies provide for a periodic review of lessees for undue concentrations?

-Bank as Lessee (Bank Premises and Bank-Related Equipment Only
+Bank as Lessee (Bank Premises and Bank-Related Equipment Only)

 - 7. Does the bank have a clearly defined method of determining whether bank premises and equipment should be owned or leased, and does the bank maintain supporting documentation? - 8.
-Are procedures in effect to determine whether a lease is a capital or an operating lease in accordance with generally accepted accounting principles? - 9.
-Do the bank's operating procedures provide, on capital leases, that the amount capitalized is computed by more than one individual and reviewed by an independent party?
+Are procedures in effect to determine whether a lease should be capitalized in accordance with generally accepted accounting principles?
+(Updated December 28, 2018) - 9.
+Do the bank's operating procedures provide, on capitalized leases, that the amount capitalized is computed by more than one individual and reviewed by an independent party?
+(Updated December 28, 2018)